pazoff/Bing-Image-Creator-Cat/README.md

 * New version 0.0.2:

-  Added prompt suggestion by the LLM that can be enabled/disabled in the plugin settings.
+  - Added: Prompt suggestion by the LLM that can be enabled/disabled in the plugin settings.

+  - Added: Background image generation that can be enabled/disabled in the plugin settings.

 Check out also the [Stable Diffusion Cat](https://github.com/pazoff/Stable-Diffusion-Cat).